ReceiptManager/receipt-parser-legacy/README.md

 There's also a [talk](https://www.youtube.com/watch?v=TuDeUsIlJz4) about the project.
 The library is now available at [PyPi](https://pypi.org/project/receipt-parser-core/#description).

+## Dependencies
+The `receipt-parser-core` library depend on `imagemagick`.
+Please install `imagemagick` with your favorite package manager.

 ## Usage
 To convert all images from the `data/img/` folder to text using tesseract and parse the resulting text files, run